-Motorhome Tyre Specifications
+Fiat Based Motorhome Tyre Specifications

-You should note that your Motorhome is fitted with "Camper Tyres".
+You should note Motorhomes using a Fiat base vehicle are fitted with "Camper Tyres".
 Camper tyres meet a specific "CP" (Camping Pneu) standard for tyres on Motorhomes.
 The Camper tyres on a Motorhome (unlike a commercial van) are designed to carry a significantly higher load for the majority of their life and even when stationery for greater periods of time unlike a van which typically loads and unloads.
 As a result Camper tyres have stiffened side walls to withstand the increased payloads and pressure on them, this extra reinforcement also gives better vehicle stability on the rear with the heavier rear axle loads typical on a Motorhome.
 The tyres are also designed to improve mileage (wear) and offer better grip off road.